-A minor in Art & Design consists of a minimum of 18 art credits.
-Nine of the final 12 credits must be taken in residence at UWM.
+The Art and Design Minor in Photography consists of a minimum of 18 art credits.
+12 of the final 15 credits must be taken at UWM.
 Art & Design minor students must maintain an overall GPA of 2.5.

 |Select one of the following:||3|